 Things like your down payment, interest rate, length of loan terms, and trade in also play a role in your monthly price.
 One of the best illustrations that I’ve heard is that the price of a car is like a balloon.
 If you don’t like the monthly payment, the dealership squeezes the balloon in other areas (interest rate, down payment, terms, trade in value, etc.) in order to get you the monthly rate that you want.

-This can work against you as other aspects of the deal change.
+This can work against you like other aspects of the deal change.
 Maybe you don’t like the number of months that you will have to finance the car.
 Or, maybe the interest rate will change as a result, which makes the total purchase price ultimately higher in the end.

 Finance experts are famous for saying that personal finances are just that – personal.
 Everyone’s choice will be different.
 And, the same is true when you lease a new car or buy it.